Hessian Averaging in Stochastic Newton Methods Achieves Superlinear Convergence: Convergence of Averaging with General Weights

 where $t\geq \I+\U+\V$.

 \end{corollary}

 Given Corollary \ref{cor:3}, we provide the following examples.
-Again, we use $O(\cdot)$ to neglect the~logarithmic factors and the dependence on all constants except $\kappa$ and $\Upsilon$.
+Again, we use $O(\cdot)$ to neglect the logarithmic factors and the dependence on all constants except $\kappa$ and $\Upsilon$.
+We emphasize that for an iteration sequence, the three transition points occur only with high probability.
+For sake of presentation, we will not repeat ``with high probability" for each $O(\cdot)$.
 As mentioned, typically, $\Upsilon = O(\kappa)$ in practice.
 We note that for all considered $w_t$ sequences, Assumption \ref{ass:5} is satisfied and $\I_1$ has the same order as $\T_1$ (cf. \eqref{T1}), so that $\I = O(\T) = O(\Upsilon^2 + \kappa^2)$.
-In other words, the weighted averaging and uniform averaging take the same number of iterations to get into the same local neighborhood.
+In other words, the weighted averaging and uniform averaging take the same~order of iterations to get into the same local neighborhood.
 In the following examples, we show how the second and third transition points $\U$ and $\V$, as well as the superlinear rates $\theta_t^{(1)}$ and $\theta_t^{(2)}$, change for different weight sequences (see Table \ref{tab:transitions} for a summary of the case $\Upsilon \leq O(\kappa)$, i.e. $\I = O(\kappa^2)$).

 \begin{example}[Uniform averaging] Let $w_t = t+1$.
-Then, the superlinear rates are:
+Then, the superlinear rates~are: -0.2cm

-Moreover, the second and third transition points are given by $\U = O(\I\cdot \kappa)$, $\V =O(\I^2\kappa^2/\Upsilon^2)$.
+-0.1cm Moreover, the second and third transition points are given by $\U = O(\I\cdot \kappa)$~and $\V =O(\I^2\kappa^2/\Upsilon^2)$.
 The above example recovers Corollary \ref{cor:2} (up to constant scaling factors).
-It achieves the best final rate $\theta_t^{(2)}$ ensured by the central limit theorem, but the initial rate $\theta_t^{(1)}$ is suboptimal.
+It achieves the best final rate $\theta_t^{(2)}$ ensured by the central limit theorem, but the initial rate $\theta_t^{(1)}$ is sub-optimal.
 Thus, this scheme takes a long time for the iterates to reach the final rate. \end{example}

 \begin{example}[Accelerated initial rate] Let $w_t = (t+1)^p$ for $p \geq 1$.
-The superlinear rates are:
+The superlinear rates are: -0.3cm